 As foraging becomes more common, I’m finding more and more acorn recipes shared across the internet.
 The creativity of some of these recipes is astounding and way too good not to share!

 Acorn Wine ~ Modern winemaking recipes often include some type of synthetic tannin, and a single tiny piece of an acorn would be perfect as a substitute.
 Beyond that, acorns are full of starch and flavor that can be fermented into wine if properly leached and processed ahead of time.
 We’ve already discussed historical recipes for acorn beer and acorn mead, why not acorn wine?

-Acorn Bitters or Aperitif ~ A modern Brittish company is producing an acorn aperitif called Æcorn, which is used in fancy bars for mixed drinks.
+Acorn Bitters or Aperitif ~ A modern British company is producing an acorn aperitif called Æcorn, which is used in fancy bars for mixed drinks.
 I imagine it’d be easy enough to make something similar at home.
-I already make dandelion and burdock bitters, as well as a herbal infused gin.
-I think this one’s next on my mixology list.

 Acorn Milk ~ Not all that different than other nut milks, like almond milk or cashew milk.

 Acorn Shrub ~ A shrub is a vinegar-based syrup used for flavoring drinks.
 It’s usually sugar, vinegar and some kind of fruit infused then strained.

 They were popular historically, and they’re making a comeback to flavor sodas and cocktails.
 I found someone locally that actually makes acorn shrubs for sale, along with a number of other acorn-based products.